breatheco-de/content/src/content/lesson/conditionals-in-programing-python.md

 if age < 16:
     # You cannot do anything
 elif age < 18:
-    # At this point, we know it's older than 15 because if not it would have entered
+    # At this point, we know it's older than 15 because if not, it would have entered
     # into the first condition
 elif age < 21:
-    # If the algorithm enters here, we know its older than 17
+    # If the algorithm enters here, we know it's older than 17
 else:
-    # If the algorithm enters here, we know its older than 20
+    # If the algorithm enters here, we know it's older than 20
 ```

 Here is another example that runs an algorithm to find out if a number is in the "hundreds".